-GBM progresses quickly and patients deteriorate rapidly.
+GBM progresses quickly and patients' conditions deteriorate rapidly progressing to death in less than two years for most patients.
 Common symptoms include headaches, seizures, nausea, weakness, paralysis and personality or cognitive changes such as loss of speech or difficulty in thinking clearly.
 The majority of GBM patients do not survive for more than two years following diagnosis, and the median survival in newly diagnosed patients with best available treatments is less than 15 months.